Ascend/pytorch/docs/en/PyTorch API Support.md

 count max result with dim.

 - Parameters:
-  Similar to `torch.max`, optimize implementation to npu device.
+  Similar to `torch.max`, optimize implemention to npu device.

   - **self** (Tensor) – the input tensor.
   - **dim** (Number) – the dimension to reduce.